 Federal Requirements for Water Filters

 While we acknowledge that opinions may vary on regulations, adhering to them is non-negotiable.
 Compliance is crucial for product availability and safety.
-Our family-run business is hyper focused on staying up-to-date on federal regulations and following them.
+Our family-run business is hyper-focused on staying up-to-date on federal regulations and following them.
 Helping you understand applicable water laws is how we stay true to our mission.

 As a leader in the water filter industry, we recognize the importance of regulations set by local and federal agencies.
 Transparency is a fundamental principle at BOROUX, and we are committed to providing consumers with clear and accurate information.
 We want you to be empowered with knowledge about the filters you use every day.

 Products, especially water filters, making public health claims are subject to federal rules.
-A public health claims is a claim by a manufacturer that their product will reduce the risk of developing a disease or condition.
+A public health claim is a claim by a manufacturer that their product will reduce the risk of developing a disease or condition.
 Specifically, filters that claim to remove living microorganisms (e.g., bacteria and viruses) fall under the regulatory authority of the Environmental Protection Agency (EPA) and the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
-Because water is closely connected to health it makes sense that water filtration products are held to strict standards.
+Because water is closely connected to health, it makes sense that water filtration products are held to strict standards.

 FIFRA Overview: